TheArchitect2000/zkiot-riscv-qemu-executable/README.md

 ./commitmentGenerator
 ```
 The `commitmentGenerator` will create the following files:
-- `data/program_commitment.json`: The commitment file to be uploaded to the blockchain using the **developer panel**.
+- `data/program_commitment.json`: The commitment file to be uploaded to the blockchain using the **IoT Developer Console**.
 - `data/program_param.json`: An additional parameters file that accelerates the proof generation process.
 - `program_new.s`: A newly generated assembly file with added macros.